xabbu42/Master/arbeit.md

 rules, i.e. based on G1c as defined in @troelstra2000 [p.61].
 As our
 used system for S4 G3s is based on G3c instead, we use a variant G3lp also based on G3s and therefore directly comparable to G3s.
-This variant resembles closely the LPG0 + "lifting rule" system from
+This variant resembles closely the "LPG_0 + Lifting Lemma Rule" system from
 @yu2010.

 \renewcommand{\arraystretch}{3}